North American Soccer League (2011–2017): League begins

-League Struggles

-In 1995, the USSF created its first Professional League Standards (PLS) to regulate the first and second division of soccer in the United States.
-They set out certain standards that leagues would need to meet in order to be sanctioned, and any league could apply for whichever tier status it could qualify for.
-As part of the re-organization that established the NASL as Division II, the USSF updated its PLS.
-An update to the PLS took effect in 2014, in order to keep up with the growth of the sport and population growth in the United States.
-Another update was discussed in 2015 but was dropped.
+As part of the re-organization that established the NASL as Division II, the USSF updated its Professional League Standards, in order to keep up with the growth of the sport and population growth in the United States since 1995.
+Another update to the PLS took effect in 2014, while a further update was discussed in 2015 but was dropped.